sakersten/seniorThesisRepo/README.md

 ### Use Case 1.7: Edit Trip
 - **Actors**: User
-- **Overview**: User edits an existing trip.
+- **Overview**: User updates details of an existing trip.

 **Typical Course of Events**:
 1. Run Use Case 1.1, *Secure Login*.
-2. Displays small selection of closet items (blank if no items) and a blurb about newest upcoming trip (blank if no items).
+2. Dashboard displays small selection of closet items (blank if no items) and a blurb about newest upcoming trip (blank if no items).
 3. User selects *Details* on *Trips*.
 4. User selects *Edit Trip*.
-5. Displays *Edit Trip* Form.
+5. Displays *Edit Trip* Form, pre-filled with the current trip details.
+6. User modifies one or more fields and submits.
-6. System verifies valid entry (all fields are filled out).
+7. System verifies valid entry (required fields are not left blank).
-7. Display item details and successfully updated.
+8. Display updated trip details and confirmation of successful update.

 **Alternative Courses**:
 - **Step 6**: Entry invalid
   1. Display error.
   2. Go back to step 5.

-### Use Case 1.8: Delete Item
+### Use Case 1.8: Delete Closet Item
 - **Actors**: User
 - **Overview**: User deletes a closet item.

 **Typical Course of Events**:
 1. Run Use Case 1.1, *Secure Login*.
-2. Displays small selection of closet items (blank if no items) and a blurb about newest upcoming trip (blank if no items).
+2. Dashboard displays small selection of closet items (blank if no items) and a blurb about newest upcoming trip (blank if no items).
 3. User selects *Details* on *Closet Items*.
 4. User selects *Delete Item*.
+5. System prompts for confirmation ("Are you sure you want to delete this item?").
+6. User confirms deletion.
-5. Displays that the item was successfully deleted.
+7. Displays that the item was successfully deleted.

 **Alternative Courses**:
 - **Step 4**: Delete invalid
   1. Display error.
   2. Go back to step 3.

+- **Step 5**: User cancels deletion
+  1. Return to *Closet Item Details*.

 ### Use Case 1.9: Delete Trip
 - **Actors**: User